Nadasawah90/deploy-web-java-application-using-pipeline-Jenkins-Freestyle-/README.md

 The official Jenkins repo doesn’t yet serve full systemd configs for RHEL 9.
 So we’ll manually fetch the proper package and set up the missing config.

+Perfect 🔥 You’re moving toward a CI/CD pipeline with Jenkins and Kubernetes (kubeadm cluster).
+Let’s make this step by step so it’s clear and deploys cleanly.

+We’ll cover how to:
+✅ Install and prepare Jenkins for pipeline builds
+✅ Deploy your app to Kubernetes via Jenkins
+✅ Understand difference between Freestyle and Pipeline (Jenkinsfile) in this context

 Step 1.
 Download the latest stable Jenkins RPM cd /tmp sudo dnf install -y wget